 - MSc in Political Theory, London School of Economics and Political Science.

 - BA Hons in Politics, Philosophy and Economics, University of Oxford (St. Anne’s College).

 Clare Chambers is Reader in Political Philosophy and a Fellow of Jesus College.
 She came to Jesus College and to Cambridge in 2006.

 Dr Chambers is on leave from College duties from October 2018 until October 2021.
 During that time she has a Major Research Fellowship from the Leverhulme Trust to work on a project titled Intact: The Political Philosophy of the Unmodified Body.

+Dr Chambers was appointed to the Nuffield Council on Bioethics in March 2020.
 Previous academic positions include a Junior Research Fellowship at Somerville College, Oxford, and a Lectureship in Political Theory in the Government Department at the London School of Economics.

 Dr Chambers has twice been a Visiting Scholar at the Centre for the Study of Law and Society in the Boalt School of Law at the University of California, Berkeley.
 Between her BA and her MSc she was a fast stream civil servant in the Cabinet Office.